-Following the recent ministerial announcement of an additional £2.5m of funding to the Powys Regional Partnership Board, the council and health board will begin to develop plans for a multi-agency wellbeing campus, including a Rural Regional Centre for north Powys.
+Following the recent announcement of an additional £2.5m of funding to the Powys Regional Partnership Board, the council and health board will begin to develop plans for a multi-agency wellbeing campus.
+This includes a Rural Regional Centre for north Powys.

 The Powys Regional Partnership Board has a high level of ambition to improve health and wellbeing through a new model of care for north Powys.
 This is a once in a lifetime opportunity to create an intergenerational multi-agency wellbeing campus which would include primary education, health, social care and supported accommodation.

 The Rural Regional Centre could include rehabilitation services through in-patient beds, enhanced diagnostics and a wide range of other services.

 In order for the council and health board to know what matters most in our communities, we will be seeking the views of local residents to help further develop our plans.

 The preferred site for the campus is situated in the centre of Newtown, and is currently occupied by a range of providers including health provision, other council services and two schools.
 On this site, the Rural Regional Centre could be co-located next to improved school facilities as well as a Community Wellbeing Hub which could be part of a network of other Community Wellbeing Hubs across north Powys.

 The North Powys Wellbeing Programme will focus on: